Spain: Birding Andalusia in Fall Trip Report, September 2022

 26 AUGUST – 5 SEPTEMBER 2022

-Birding Andalusia in Fall Raptor migration was one of the highlights of this tour – this Short-toed Snake Eagle flew overhead near Tarifa.
+Birding Andalusia in Fall Raptor migration was one of the highlights of this tour – with Short-toed Snake Eagle seen overhead near Tarifa.

 Overview